 Is this wrong of me?
 I can’t tell.
-I’ve re-read this paragraph several times and can sense that something in my thought process makes me sound like a cynical, privileged, entitled prick.
+I’ve re-read the preceding paragraph several times and can sense that something in my thought process makes me sound like a cynical, privileged, entitled prick.
 Obviously, given all the misery in the world and social injustice within even the richest societies, I have no right to be picky and annoyed with all the jobs and studies and opportunities life throws our way.
 But still, I want to stand by it: shouldn’t we be assholes about this, even just a little bit, at the end of our affluent day?
 What’s the alternative?
 Not being able to lead a life where we do something we have chosen and designed?